 - Hilltop Casita: This 1 bedroom, 1 bathroom tiny house has amazing views, a small kitchenette, and can sleep 4 people.

-- Yonder Escalante: These fancy tiny homes are sort of pricey, but are very aesthetically pleasing and a good treat yo self type spot!
+- Yonder Escalante: These fancy tiny homes are sort of pricey, but are a good treat yo self type spot!

 - Escalante Yurts: Another pricier option, but these yurts are very unique and offer a luxurious experience.

 - A great FREE camping option is Hole in the Rock Road.
-This dispersed camping area is right at the beginning of the road, before it gets too rough, and has amazing views!
+This dispersed camping area is right at the beginning of the road, before it gets too rough.
+And it has amazing views!
 We had no issues finding a spot during spring break.
-There are NO services here, but there is a dumpster at the front of the camping area, so make sure to pick up your trash!
+There are NO services here, but there is a dumpster at the front of the camping area.
+Make sure to pick up your trash!

 Make sure to get a free camping permit from the BLM office in Escalante.

-- Deer Creek Campground: This campground only has 7 sites and is best for vehicles under 20 feet (no trailers), as it’s pretty small and doesn’t offer much space to turn around.
+- Deer Creek Campground: This campground only has 7 sites and is best for vehicles under 20 feet (no trailers).
+It’s pretty small and doesn’t offer much space to turn around.
 It costs $10 a night to camp here (first come, first served) and is located along the Burr Trail.

 - Escalante Petrified Forest State Park: This state park has a handful of sites, some with hookups, close to a reservoir.